userman95/PathRating/README.md

 ## Deployment

-It was deployed with Github-pages
+Simply deploy it with Github-pages

 ## Built With